Eventually Constant and stagnating functions in non-Lindel\"of spaces: Summary and tables

 The tables below compile most of our (counter-)examples (and some positive results).
 We believe that our choice of notation is self explanatory.
 Table \ref{table:1} summarizes quickly some of the results of section \ref{sec:isocompact}.
 In the same vein, the contents of section \ref{sec:Suslin} and some of section \ref{sec:BRL} are summarized in the Tables \ref{table:2}--\ref{table:3}.
-Finally, Tables \ref{table:4}--\ref{table:last} scan through the whole paper for (counter)-examples to $\mathsf{P}(X,\R)$.
-There, we let $K_0$ and $K_1$ be the spaces described in Examples \ref{ex:noret} and \ref{ex:wSnotaSnotEC}.
+Finally, Tables \ref{table:4}--\ref{table:last} scan through the whole paper for (counter)-examples to $\mathsf{P}(X)$.
 We denote the discrete space of cardinality $\aleph_1$ by $D_{\aleph_1}$.
 The question mark ``?'' means that we do not know whether the property in question holds (it might however not be difficult to find out).
-The fact that $a\mathsf{S}(X,\R)$ does not hold for Examples \ref{ex:notclbis}--\ref{ex:notcl} (Table \ref{table:4}) follows easily with the same maps we used to show that $\mathsf{L_{cl}}(X,\R)$ does not hold.
-The fact that $w\mathsf{S}(X,\R)$ does not hold for Example \ref{ex:prufer} follows from Lemma \ref{lemma:discretenoS} (Table \ref{table:4}).
+The fact that $a\mathsf{S}(X)$ does not hold for Examples \ref{ex:notclbis}--\ref{ex:notcl} (Table \ref{table:4}) follows easily with the same functions we used to show that $\mathsf{L_{cl}}(X)$ does not hold.
+The fact that $w\mathsf{S}(X)$ does not hold for Example \ref{ex:prufer} follows from Lemma \ref{lemma:discretenoS} (Table \ref{table:4}).
 In Table \ref{table:last}, Lemma \ref{lemma:cpt-trivialities} (d) is responsible for the cpt-properties not holding, since the spaces in question are not pseudocompact.

 .3cm

 .3cm

 .3cm